Make Money With Google AdSense

 These are called Sponsored Results, and the advertisers are paying a certain amount of money per click for these ads.

-It's a great program that can help you drive additional income to your website -- especially if it's mostly content based.
+It's a great program that can help drive additional income to your website, and it's really best for websites that are mainly content driven.

 Please make sure you read this entire article.
 AdSense is not a get-rich-quick scheme and it takes a lot of work to make money.
 Don't think that just because you join, you are guaranteed to make big money.